xaatu/omdb_api/README.md

 ## Final Notes

+ I made this app by starting off with the default my_first_app and, upon checking the GitHub repository, realised my mistake.

  Finally, if some of the comments on my .dart files seem messy, I apologise but my plan is to improve upon this app and they give me pointers of what to research more into and brief descriptions of features.
 I have no doubt that as I become more adept programming in this new language, neater and more concise comments will follow.